Conquer Cancer Foundation of the American Society of Clinical Oncology

 - Credential information – we’ll collect passwords, hints, and similar security information used for authentication and access to accounts and services;

-- Your preferences for particular products, services, communications, and lifestyle activities based on how you use our products and services (personalization);
+- Your preferences for particular products, services, communications, event registrations, and lifestyle activities based on how you use our products and services (personalization);

 - See the “Cookies” section for details on what we collect using Cookies, Web Beacons, Pixels, and other technologies, including digital advertising.